StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `static int Renderer.Multisample` — Allows you to set the multisample (MSAA) level of the render surface.
 Valid values are 1, 2, 4, and 8, though this is clamped to what the GPU actually supports.
 Note that while this can greatly smooth out edges, it also increases RAM usage and fill rate.
 How much it costs depends a lot on the GPU!
 Tiled renderers, like the mobile chips in most standalone XR headsets, resolve MSAA in tile memory, which makes it nearly free.
 Desktop GPUs instead pay memory bandwidth for the multisampled surface and for resolving it, so MSAA is far more expensive there, especially at high resolutions.
 A value of 1 skips the multisampled surface entirely.
 If known in advance, set this via SKSettings in initialization.
 This is a _very_ costly change to make.
 Defaults to 4.
 - `static float Renderer.OrthoSize` — This sets the size of the orthographic projection's viewport.
 You can use this feature to zoom in and out of the scene.
 This value only affects orthographic mode projection, which is only available in 2D window modes.
 - `static Projection Renderer.Projection` — For flatscreen applications only!
 This allows you to change the camera projection between perspective and orthographic projection.
 This may be of interest for some category of UI work, but is generally a niche piece of functionality.
 Swapping between perspective and orthographic will also switch the clipping planes and field of view to the values associated with that mode.
 See `SetClip`/`SetFov` for perspective, and `SetOrthoClip`/`SetOrthoSize` for orthographic.
-- `static float Renderer.Scaling` — OpenXR has a recommended default for the main render surface, this variable allows you to set SK's surface to a multiple of the recommended size.
+- `static float Renderer.Scaling` — This sets the size of the surface StereoKit renders to, as a multiple of the display's own resolution.
+In XR that's a multiple of OpenXR's recommended size, and in a window it's a multiple of the window's size, where the result is stretched back over the window at present.
 Note that the final resolution may also be clamped or quantized.
-Only works in XR mode.
+Values above 1 have no effect in the Simulator and Window app modes, since a window is already at the display's real resolution.
+This property still reports what you set, so an app that also runs in XR keeps its setting.
 If known in advance, set this via SKSettings in initialization.
-This is a _very_ costly change to make.
+This is a _very_ costly change to make, since it reallocates the render surface.
 Consider if ViewportScaling will work for you instead, and prefer that.
 - `static SphericalHarmonics Renderer.SkyLight` — Sets the lighting information for the scene!
 You can build one through `SphericalHarmonics.FromLights`, or grab one from `Tex.FromEquirectangular` or `Tex.GenCubemap`
 - `static Material Renderer.SkyMaterial` — This is the Material that StereoKit is currently using to draw the skybox!
 It needs a special shader that's tuned for a full-screen quad.
 If you just want to change the skybox image, try setting `Renderer.SkyTex` instead.
 This value will never be null!
 If you try setting this to null, it will assign SK's built-in default sky material.
 If you want to turn off the skybox, see `Renderer.EnableSky` instead.
 Recommended Material settings would be: - DepthWrite: false - DepthTest: LessOrEq - QueueOffset: 100
 - `static Tex Renderer.SkyTex` — Set a cubemap skybox texture for rendering a background!
 This is only visible on Opaque displays, since transparent displays have the real world behind them already!
 StereoKit has a a default procedurally generated skybox.
 You can load one with `Tex.FromEquirectangular`, `Tex.GenCubemap`.
 If you're trying to affect the lighting, see `Renderer.SkyLight`.
 - `static float Renderer.ViewportScaling` — This allows you to trivially scale down the area of the swapchain that StereoKit renders to!
 This can be used to boost performance in situations where full resolution is not needed, or to reduce GPU time.
+Unlike Scaling, this doesn't resize the render surface, so it's cheap enough to change every frame.
+In the Simulator and Window app modes, the first drop below 1 does allocate a surface to present through, but it's kept around after that.
 This value is locked to the 0-1 range.
 - `static void Renderer.Add(Mesh mesh, Material material, Matrix transform)` — Adds a mesh to the render queue for this frame!
 If the Hierarchy has a transform on it, that transform is combined with the Matrix provided here.
   - `mesh` — A valid Mesh you wish to draw.
   - `material` — A Material to apply to the Mesh.